 The monument to Confederate General G.T.
-Beauregard stands at the center of a busy traffic roundabout at the entrance to City Park.
-In the aftermath of the Charleston massacre of 2015, all symbols associated with the Confederacy have faced renewed scrutiny and calls for their removal have become commonplace, as have public protests and anti-monument graffiti.
-What follows—below and in the images for this entry—is the story of this monument’s origins and the conflicts it has inspired among New Orleans citizens.
+Beauregard stood at the center of a busy traffic roundabout at the entrance to City Park.
+In the aftermath of the Charleston massacre of 2015, all symbols associated with the Confederacy faced renewed scrutiny and calls for their removal have become commonplace, as have public protests and anti-monument graffiti.
+What follows is the story of this monument’s origins and the conflicts it has inspired among New Orleans citizens.

 The Beauregard Monument Association ran into numerous obstacles in their attempts to secure donations, both public and private.
 Yellow fever outbreaks hit New Orleans in 1897, 1898, 1899 and 1905.
 As happened with the Lee Monumental Association, most of the original members of the Beauregard Monumental Association, many of them veterans, had died.